dawolfgang/MRrelation/README.txt

 ## 4) Read in the code that computes the mass posterior predictive distribution:
 ##       > source(paste(filepath,"calc_mass_postpred.R",sep=""))
 ##    You may have to download some R packages to get these functions to compile;
-##    there is an R package installer in the GUI's menu bar that makes this easy.
+##    there is an R package installer in the GUI's menu bar that makes this
+##    relatively easy.
 ##
 ## 5) Generate samples from your planet radius distribution:
 ##       > numsamples = 100000 #or however many you want